Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/f/FFmpeg/README.md

 ### Version 5.1.2 from CPE 22.12 on

-  * Almost trivial port of the 5.0.1 EasyConfig, but SDL2 was added as a dependency to better align with the EasyBuilders version.
+  * Almost trivial port of the 5.0.1 EasyConfig.

+  * Note that we explicitly exclude the SDL2 dependency that is used in the EasyBuilders repository as SDL2 uses DBus and hence may not work on the compute nodes.